7 Tips for Stressless Year-End Payroll Processing

 Furthermore, employee Forms W-2 and 1095-C must match what is printed on social security cards.
 For example, if an employee’s name is hyphenated on their social security card, but not on their Form W-2 or Form 1095-C, the IRS will return this as an error.
 Failure to verify this information as correct may result in penalties.

-If you are not careful, this can add up to a large penalty.
-For some employees, updated addresses can be garnered from a new W-4 if their withholding allowances changed or will change in 2017.
+If you are not careful, these types of errors can add up to a large penalty.
+For some employees, updated addresses can be garnered from a new W-4 if their withholding allowances changed or will change next year.
 Remind employees to fill out a new W-4 if their situation has changed:

 - Ensure employee names are entered correctly